What would be the impact to your team members and the success of your communication campaigns from a 300% improvement in your document review process?

 Solving the Challenges

-Addressing all of the challenges in your content review process can be a daunting challenge.
+Addressing all of the challenges in your document review process can be a daunting challenge.
 The most important element of any process improvement strategy is to understand that the improvement process should include short term quick hits.
 At the same time, ensure you maintain a program of continuous improvement as regulations, business requirements, technology and team abilities evolve over time.
 Include the following elements in your strategy

 Process Mapping and Analysis